 When you see them running toward you, turn around and run.

-Our New Year’s eve began with a dinner cooked by Trinity for Manuel and Rome.
+Our New Year’s Eve began with a dinner cooked by Trinity for Manuel and Rome.
 They own and run the hostel where we are staying.
-They are a very kind, quiet couple who care about the people who stay here.
-Even when our friend is mugged!
+They are a very kind, quiet couple who care about the people who stay here, especially when our friend was mugged.
 Trin made chicken adobo and a side dish of chayote.

 I would not want to be driving through Leon in New Year’s Eve.
 Families and friends unofficially closed off many of the streets simply by stringing a rope across the road and setting up tables and chairs.